Consensys/orion/docs/Reference/Orion-CLI-Syntax.md

 --generatekeys orion
 ```

-Generate public/private key pairs for each of the names supplied where <names> is a comma-seperated list.
+Generates public/private key pairs for each name supplied where `<names>` is a comma-seperated list.

 ### help